-Hook Line and Sinker is a funky, rustic Pringle Bay seafood restaurant an hour northwest of Hermanus.
-I heard about it from an acquaintance in Onrus.
+Hook Line and Sinker is a funky, rustic Pringle Bay seafood restaurant about an hour northwest of Hermanus.
+An acquaintance in Onrus told me about it.
 It’s small and popular, so reservations are a must.

-At Hook Line and Sinker, the food they serve is fresh from the sea and handpicked in local markets.
-The menu is seasonal and includes yummy desserts like crème brûlée!
+At Hook Line and Sinker, the food they serve is handpicked in local markets and fresh from the sea.
+The menu is seasonal and includes yummy desserts like their delicious homemade crème brûlée!

-Chefs and owners Stefan and Karl cook in plain sight over an open fire.
+Chefs Stefan and Karl cook in plain sight over an open fire.
 They’re not only good cooks but also tons of fun!
-It was like having a meal at a friend’s house.
+It’s like having a meal at a friend’s house.

 “At Hook Line and Sinker, the atmosphere is as important as the food.
 First time visitors quickly become friends and there’s always a piece of wall (or ceiling!) and a marker pen available to write about your experiences.”

-There were about 15 people enjoying Sunday lunch, so I had some entertaining conversations with the other guests and Stefan and Karl – both cheeky but charming guys!
-Their wives were taking the day off so it was a chance for them to misbehave.
-Stefan is a pilot and enjoys flying a Jabiru airplane, an Australian designed aircraft popular in Southern Africa.
+There were about 15 people enjoying Sunday lunch, so I had entertaining conversations with other guests and cheeky but charming Stefan and Karl!
+Their wives were taking the day off, so it was a chance for them to misbehave.
+An enthusiastic pilot, Stefan enjoys flying a Jabiru airplane, an aircraft designed in Australian and popular in Southern Africa.

 After lunch, I drove around Pringle Bay – another beautiful beach community – and walked the shoreline.
 From Point Road, there are splendid views of the Bay and surrounding mountains all the way to Cape Town.
-The beach houses are wonderful.
+Picturesque beach houses along the shoreline are wonderful.

 Yes, South Africa is gorgeous!